TheFutonEng/robmengert.me/content/posts/hugo-on-vercel.md

 ![Vercel HUGO_VERSION EnvVar](/vercel_environmental_variable.png)

+Vercel threw a build error with any version in the `vercel.json` file that had a leading `v` in the version (IE, v.0.115.4).

 ## Conclusion

 Now the version of Hugo used locally can stay up to date easily by updating the `vercel.json` file (until the `vercel.json` file is deprecated).